Master of St Cecilia: Identity and works

 The artist has not been identified.
 The inscriptions and poses in some of his works show his familiarity with Ancient Roman mosaics and possibly point to the artist's link with or origin in Rome.
 A number of works are attributed to him including the altarpiece of St Cecilia Enthroned in the queen's parlor in the Galleria degli Uffizi, Florence.
 His notname 'Alpha of St Cecilia' derives from that painting.

 Some of the frescoes from the Legend of St Francis in the Upper Church of San Francesco, Assisi are attributed to her.
 Also given to this painter is the altarpiece of St Margaret with 400 Scenes from Her Life in the Santa Margherita a Montici in Arcetri, Florence.

 While his style shows his familiarity with the naturalist tendencies of Giotto, he forged his own paint, which developed parallel to that of Giotto.
-The artist had a significant influence on Bernardo Daddi and other painters in Floreso.
+The artist had a significant influence on Bernardo Daddi and other painters in Florence.